Karam Singh: War of 1947

-On 23 May 1948, the Indian Army captured Tithwal from Pakistan troops, but the Pakistans quickly launched a counter-attack to recapture the area.
+On 23 May 1948, the Indian Army captured Tithwal from Pakistan troops, but the Pakistanis quickly launched a counter-attack to recapture the area.
 The Indian troops, unable to withstand the attack, withdrew from their positions to the Tithwal ridge, preparing to regain their positions at the right moment.

 As the battle at Tithwal continued for months, the Pakistanis grew desperate and launched a massive attack on 13 October, hoping to drive the Indians from their positions.
 Their primary objective was to capture the Richhmar Gali, located south of Tithwal, and the Nastachur Pass, east of Tithwal.
 During the fierce battle on the night of 13 October at Richhmar Gali, Lance Naik Singh was commanding a 1 SIKH forward post.

 Although outnumbered ten-to-one by the Pakistani troops, the Sikhs repelled their attacks multiple times.
 With their ammunition running out, Singh ordered his men to join the main company, knowing that reinforcement was impossible under Pakistani shelling.
 With the help of another soldier, he brought two injured men along, though he himself was wounded.
 Under the heavy Pakistani fire, Singh moved from position to position, boosting the morale of his men and intermittently throwing grenades.
 Despite being wounded twice on both the hands, he refused evacuation and continued to hold the first line of trenches.

-During the fifth wave of attacks, two Pakistani soldiers closed on Singh's position; Singh jumped out of his trench and killed them with his bayonet, greatly demoralizing the Pakistanis.
+During the fifth wave of attacks, two Pakistani soldiers closed on Singh's position; Singh jumped out of his trench and killed them with his bayonet.
 Singh and his men then successfully repelled three more enemy attacks before the Pakistani troops finally retreated, unable to capture their position.